 As in the peacock world, the more vivid the tail feather colors, the more attractive the peacock is to females, similar to long moose antlers.
 For goats, the thicker, longer, and more robust the beard, the more likely the buck (a male goat) is to win females (does).
 However, it isn’t just about having the most naturally attractive beard with male goats.

-Some bearded goats take the time to groom their beards by licking them.
-This keeps them clean and combed.
+Some bearded goats take the time to groom their beards.
+This keeps them looking long and smooth.
 Of course, for male goats, just having a long beard won’t always do the trick.
 They also have to be big and strong to fight off competitors.

 Male Bearded Goats Urinate on Their Beards

 During mating season, they frequently urinate on their beards, front legs, and chest, which may appear disgusting to humans.
 Like licking, this act is designed to attract female goats, and it works.
 This is because a buck’s urine contains pheromones that give it an extremely pungent smell.
 These pheromones make the buck irresistible to females.

 The goat horns and beards in male goats are often more pronounced, but beards in goats are not unique to males.

 You might be surprised to hear both males and females can grow horns.
 Like their beards, they tend to be smaller on females, but even females can grow long beards and horns.